 In 2014, some friends and I managed to catch Chicago’s High Spirits; once in Pittsburgh and again in their hometown as part of the Alehorn Of Power festival, which was headlined by Slough Feg, who drop in next month.
 The festival is where I also first saw Louisville, Kentucky’s Savage Master, and, ironically enough, Pittsburgh’s own Lady Beast, whose frontwoman, Deb Levine, put on this grand Smiling Moose event.

 Another singular vision brought into onstage existence was Ironflame, whose frontman, Andrew D’Cagna, also of Icarus Witch, wrote and recorded all of the music on the group’s two albums to date.
 With members of Dofka, Defy The Tide, and Quinn Lukas of Icarus Witch fleshing out the live line-up, Ironflame both paralleled and contrasted with High Spirits.
-D’Cagna’s pipes were in fine power metal form as his “all-star” squadron of soldiers laid Maidenesque waste to false idols with mythic, heroic aplomb.
+D’Cagna’s pipes were in fine power metal form as his “all-star” patrol of soldiers laid Maidenesque waste to false idols with mythic, heroic aplomb.
 Their following has only gained in strength each time I’ve seen them, and their short cosmic blast of a set did them abundant favors.
-Once again, the old, cynical traditionalists have something novel to savor.
+Once again, the old, cynical traditionalists have something novel to savor whether they’ll bite or not.

-Argus, another band I’ve seen a ridiculous amount of times who wave a flag and burn a torch for the golden era and are made up of underground luminaries, put on another command performance of tricky, melodic, epic doom, guitarist Dave Watson and singer Brian Balich working Campbell/Dio magic atop harmonies and riffs that have surely inspired newer acts like Spirit Adrift and Magic Circle.
+Argus, another band I’ve seen a ridiculous amount of times who shill for the golden era and are made up of underground luminaries, put on another command performance of tricky, melodic, epic doom, guitarist Dave Watson and singer Brian Balich working Bonnet/Malmsteen magic atop harmonies and riffs that have surely inspired newer acts like Spirit Adrift and Magic Circle.

 So, what say you now, Old Heads?
 There’s no scene here any longer?
 Bah!